Classroom Resources for Preschool and K-12 Educators

 Pesticide Education Bingo (Penn State)–Help students learn about pesticides with through a game of Bingo.

-K-12 Plant Path-Ways to Science –Resource site developed by the American Phytopathological Society for teachers interested in teaching about plant pathology (plant diseases).
+APS Education Center –Resource site developed by the American Phytopathological Society for teachers interested in teaching about plant pathology (plant diseases).
 The site includes lists of programs and workshops as well as lessons and laboratory experiments.

 Pestworld for Kids –A website developed by the National Pest Management Association to teach kids about insect pests and integrated pest management.